Mixed language: Definitions

 Other terms used in linguistics for the concept of a mixed language include hybrid language and fusion language; in older usage, 'jargon' was sometimes used in this sense.
 In some linguists' usage, creoles and pidgins are types of mixed languages, whereas in others' usage, creoles and pidgins are merely among the kinds of language that might become full-fledged mixed languages.

 Thomason (1995) classifies mixed languages into two categories: Category 1 languages exhibit "heavy influence from the dominant group's language in all aspects of structure and grammar as well as lexicon" (Winford 171).
 Category 2 languages show a "categorial specificity of the structural borrowing" or a uniform borrowing of specific categories (Winford).

 Mixed language and intertwined language are seemingly interchangeable terms for some researchers.
-Some use the term "intertwining" instead of "mixing" because the former implies "mixture of two systems which are not necessarily the same order" nor does it suggest "replacement of the either the lexicon or of the grammatical system", unlike relexification, massive grammatical replacement, and re-grammaticalization.
+Some use the term "intertwining" instead of "mixing" because the former implies "mixture of two systems which are not necessarily the same order" nor does it suggest "replacement of either the lexicon or of the grammatical system", unlike relexification, massive grammatical replacement, and re-grammaticalization.
 The grammar of a mixed language typically comes from a language well known to first-generation speakers, which Arends claims is the language spoken by the mother.
 This is because of the close relationship between mother and child and the likelihood that the language is spoken by the community at large.

 Arends et al. classify an intertwined language as a language that "has lexical morphemes from one language and grammatical morphemes from another".
 This definition does not include Michif, which combines French lexical items in specific contexts, but still utilizes Cree lexical and grammatical items.